dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 ## Layered configurations

-In our Prince of Persia example, we created a `dosbox.conf` configuration file in the game's folder, then started DOSBox Staging from that folder.
-In such a scenario, DOSBox loads the default configuration first, then applies the `dosbox.conf` configuration found in the folder it was started from (the game's folder), overriding certain default settings.
+In our Prince of Persia example, we created a `dosbox.conf` configuration file in the game's folder, then we started DOSBox Staging from that folder.
+In such a scenario, DOSBox loads the default _primary configuration_ first, then applies the _local_ `dosbox.conf` _configuration_ found in the folder it was started from (the game's folder), overriding certain default settings.

-This *layered configuration* approach is very useful; you can apply broad, general settings in your default *global configuration* that will apply to all games, then fine-tune these defaults on a per-game basis via *local `dosbox.conf` configurations* in the individual game folders.
+This *layered configuration* approach is very useful; you can apply broad, general settings in your primary configuration that will apply to all games, then fine-tune these defaults on a per-game basis via local `dosbox.conf` configs in the individual game folders.
+Because of this, the primary configuration is sometimes also referred to as the _default_ or _global configuration_.

-As DOSBox Staging comes with sensible defaults, you can keep these local configurations quite minimal, as we've already seen.
-There's absolutely no need to specify every single setting in your local game-specific config---that would make configurations very cumbersome to manage, plus it would be difficult to see what settings have been changed from their defaults for a particular game.
+As DOSBox Staging comes with sensible defaults, you can keep these local configs quite minimal, as we've already seen.
+There's absolutely no need to specify every single setting in your local game-specific config---that would make configurations very cumbersome to manage, plus it would be very difficult to see what settings have been changed from their defaults for a particular game.

-!!! tip "A word of advice"
+!!! tip "Walk before you run"

-    It's best not to change the default configuration while you're still a beginner.
-Even more experienced DOSBox users are generally better off changing the defaults very sparingly as those settings will affect all games.
-A few things that you might consider changing globally are perhaps always enabling fullscreen, auto-pausing, and certain audio-related settings (e.g., sample rate and buffer sizes).
-We'll examine these later.
+    It's best not to change the primary configuration while you're still a beginner.
+Even more experienced DOSBox users are generally better off changing the primary configuration very sparingly as those settings will affect all games.

+    A few things that you might want to consider setting globally in the primary config include enabling fullscreen, turning on auto-pausing, integer scaling and shader defaults, and certain MIDI and audio-related settings (e.g., sample rate, buffer sizes, volume levels, default SoundFont file to use, etc.) We'll examine these later.

 ## Installing the game